myQwil/pd-zig-external/README.md

 ```
 Additional build args include:
 - `--release=[fast,safe,small]` for performing a release build
-- `-Dsymlink=true` for putting symbolic links of help patches in the `zig-out` folder instead of copies.
+- `-Dpatches=[copy,symbolic,skip]`
+  - `copy` - Install copies of patches.
-  - This makes it easier to track changes made to the help patches.
+  - `symbolic` - Install symbolic links to patches.
+This makes it easier to track changes made to the patches.
+  - `skip` - Don't install any patches.
 - `-Dfloat_size=64` for specifying the size of floating-point numbers.
   - 64 and 32 are probably the only sizes that should be used, though in theory, other sizes should also work.